The following NYASP Board members are part of NYASP's Executive Committee

 Dr. Stacy A. S. Williams is an Assistant Professor of Psychology at Marist College, a Licensed Psychologist and Certified School Psychologist in New York State.
 As a founding member of the Creating Inclusive Communities (CIC) group at Marist, Dr. Williams and her colleagues have provided inclusion training to faculty within the School of Social and Behavioral Sciences to support diversity and inclusion activities in the classroom.
 In addition, Dr. Williams has consulted with other departments at the college to support their race pedagogical development.
 Dr. Williams is also involved in social justice initiatives and training at the college, where she is currently working with the Diversity Council Training and Assessment Team in developing a social justice-training model for the college.
 At the national level, Dr. Williams serves on the Trainers of School Psychologists (TSP) executive board, where she co-chairs the Social Justice task force and serves as membership coordinator.
 In addition, Dr. Williams mentors students and early career faculty of color through the National Association of School Psychologists (NASP) mentoring program.
 At the state level, Dr. Williams has mentored school psychology candidates, created and managed content for the state association annual conference.
 Dr. Williams has also consulted with Instructional Support Teams (IST) in upstate New York and Connecticut, working closely with school psychologists, general educators, administrators, and support staff integrating Response to Intervention (RTI) initiatives at the IST level.
 She has also consulted internationally, bringing RTI strategies to rural classrooms in Jamaica, her home country.
 Dr. Williams regularly provides training in social justice, creating inclusive classrooms, academic and behavioral interventions, data-based decision-making for teachers, and university/school partnerships.

 Dr. Peter Faustino has been working as a school psychologist for more than 20 years.
-He is currently the NY Delegate for the National Association of School Psychologists and a Past President of the NY Association of School Psychologist.
-Dr. Faustino joined the Bedford Central School District in 2003 to work at the Fox Lane Middle School, where he co-founded the Student Clubs for Autism Speaks.
-Student Clubs for Autism Speaks (SCAS) helps further the mission of Autism Speaks; through education, awareness, and friendship.
-Dr. Faustino also maintains a private practice with the Developmental Assessment and Intervention Center (DAIC) in Bedford Hills, NY where he specializes in adolescent issues, anxiety disorders and autism.
-He presents frequently at national conferences, schools, and parent organizations.
+He is currently the NY Delegate for the National Association of School Psychologists and a past President of the NY Association of School Psychologist.
+Dr. Faustino proudly works at Scarsdale High School, serves on the Family Services Committee for Autism Speaks and maintains a private practice with the Developmental Assessment and Intervention Center (DAIC) in Bedford Hills, NY.
+He presents frequently at state and national conferences.